akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

     }

-Then, register this class in a processor configuration file:
+Then, declare a service in a processor configuration file:

 .. code-block:: yaml